dbca-wa/wastd/docs/data_collectors.rst

 Admin: Upload data
 ^^^^^^^^^^^^^^^^^^
+When surveys are done in locations where the device can return to the comforts of Wifi and power points daily, data can be uploaded directly to the clearinghouse.

-Turn on the Wifi hotspot or move into Wifi range.
+* Turn on the Wifi hotspot or move into Wifi range.
-On the device, turn on Wifi.
+* On the device, turn on Wifi.

 With "Auto-send in Wifi" settings enabled, the device will automatically upload all data marked as "finalized".

-The "Auto-send in Wifi" setting is ideal for sparse use, such as Rangers reporting strandings before returning to a broadband Wifi'd office.

-With "Auto-send in Wifi" settings disabled, you need to backup data by downloading it manually and keeping the downloaded data safe (multiple copies over separate storage media).
+When Wifi is not available daily, you need to backup data by downloading it manually and keeping the downloaded data safe (multiple copies over separate storage media).
 With the mobile device connected and "MTP file transfer" enabled, ODK data is located in either internal or SD storage in ``odk/instances``.